 Wall Street's “Escape Hatch”

-Was it just another blundering mining deal?
-Or did Morgan Stanley devise the most cynical piece of corporate manoeuvring the industry’s ever seen.
+Was it just another blundering coal deal?
+Or did Morgan Stanley devise the most cynical piece of corporate manoeuvring the mining industry’s ever seen.
 “They had an escape hatch and they used it.”

 In October 2007, after a strategic review led by Morgan Stanley, the board of American coal giant Peabody Energy agreed to split the company into two.